SHYAMSUNDAR2396/CITIL_Incubation/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/15f29a80-3529-4c3c-9314-05844a51d048) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.